1. OMOP GIS Vocabulary Package

 • Vaccination Status (SDOH Determinant)

-• Item: is a specific, measurable data point or element that is used to evaluate a larger construct or determinant.
+• Item: A specific, measurable data point or element that is used to evaluate a larger construct or determinant.

 • % Households Without A Motor Vehicle (ADI Item)